xonq/mycotools/README.md

 # CITING

-If Mycotools contribute to your analysis, please cite this git repository (github.com/xonq/mycotools) and mention the Mycotools version in line.
+If Mycotools contribute to your analysis, please cite the preprint and mention the version in-line.

+Konkel, Z., Slot, J. C. Mycotools: An Automated and Scalable Platform for Comparative Genomics. bioRxiv 2023.09.08.556886; doi: https://doi.org/10.1101/2023.09.08.556886

 ---